rileyjson/Cheetah-Sign/Documentation/Development.md

 ### Building The Docker Containers

 Open your preferred IDE with the ability to docker compose and your Docker Desktop application.
-We are using VSCode so you will want to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview) to run it in the way presented.
+We are using VSCode, so you will want to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview) to run it in the way presented.
 Now you should right click on the docker-compose.yml file and select "compose up".
 This can take some time to build your containers.

 **Note: If this fails with an authentication error, you might have to login to your Docker account in the Visual Studio Code terminal to connect them.**

 The command is:
 docker login -u \<username\>

-You will then be asked for your Docker password which you can't see as you type it in.
+You will then be asked for your Docker password. (you will not see your password as you type it in)

 ![dockerCompose](./images/dockerCompose.png)